sqreen/heroku-buildpack-go/README.md

 2. Add the Sqreen addon: https://elements.heroku.com/addons/sqreen

-3. Add the Sqreen's HTTP middleware for your framework: https://godoc.org/github.com/sqreen/go-agent/sdk/middleware
+3. Add Sqreen's HTTP middleware for your framework: https://godoc.org/github.com/sqreen/go-agent/sdk/middleware

+4. Deploy your Go app to Heroku.

 Congratulations, your app is now protected by Sqreen!